 Plans for Tenacious Turtle

-Jason was a prolific puddle duck builder, he has built something like 9 or 10 different puddle ducks.
-He never used plans, he just sketched what looked right and then started building.
-A lot of other duckers have inquired about the availability of plans for this type of a boat.
-Really it is a simple matter of figuring how to cut the two sides, then adding in all the other parts to it.
+Jason was a prolific puddle duck builder, he has built 11 different puddle ducks.
+A lot of other duckers have inquired about the availability of plans for this type of duck, but Jason never used plans, he just sketched what looked right and then started building.
+He started by cutting out the sides, then added the other parts to fit.